Belmond Hotel Monasterio

 The Belmond Hotel Monasterio is a five-star hotel in Cusco, Peru.
 It is a refurbished Baroque seminary built in the 17th century on Inca foundations.
-The hotel is located two blocks from the Plaza de Armas.
+The hotel is located two blocks from the Plaza de Armas, in the former premises of Saint Anthony the Abbot Seminary.

 History

 Seminary

-In keeping with the decrees of the Council of Trent regarding the training of the clergy, in 1598 Antonio de Raya y Navarrete, the Bishop of Cusco, founded the Colegio Seminario de San Antonio Abad (College Seminary of St. Anthony the Abbot) and entrusted its administration to the Jesuits.
+In keeping with the decrees of the Council of Trent regarding the training of the clergy, in 1598 Antonio de Raya y Navarrete, the Bishop of Cusco, founded Saint Anthony the Abbot Seminary and entrusted its administration to the Jesuits.
 Its purpose was to provide training to young men who wanted to serve the Church, especially the sons of impoverished conquistadores.
 It was built on the foundations of the palace of the Sapa Inca Túpac Amaru.
 A major earthquake struck and damaged the building in 1650.
 In the process of reconstruction, a Baroque-style chapel was built.

 In the mid-20th century, the Jesuits obtained the financial support of Cardinal Richard Cushing, the Archbishop of Boston, for the building of a new seminary.
 The school moved to this new facility in 1965.